 - The compressor is a pump that forces the refrigerant through this network of tubing and fins.
 This is the part of the system that uses electricity.

-If you need to cool an entire home, a central air conditioner is much more efficient than a window unit in each room.
+If you need to cool an entire home, a central air conditioner is much more efficient than having a window or portable air conditioner in each room.
 And even though room-sized air conditioners are quieter than ever, a central air unit is quieter still (at least as far as occupants inside your house are concerned).
-Central air conditioners also make less noise and are easy to use.
-However, they are much larger and more complicated to install.
+Central air conditioners are also easy to use, but they are much larger and more complicated to install.

 In general, consumer publications do not test central air conditioners.
-HVAC professionals generally agree that proper installation and maintenance are at least as important to the performance of an air conditioning system as the unit itself, so testing in a lab would provide little useful information about real-world performance.
-However, we did find a few sites run by HVAC professionals, such as Home-Tech.com and WebHVAC.com, that recommend specific air conditioning units based on factors such as features, efficiency and warranty.
+Experts generally agree that proper installation and maintenance are at least as important to the performance of an air conditioning system as the unit itself, so testing in a lab would provide little useful information about real-world performance.
+However, we did find a few sites run by HVAC professionals, such as WebHVAC.com and Hvac-for-beginners.com, that recommend specific air conditioning brands based on factors such as features, efficiency and warranty.
 ConsumerReports.org doesn't rate central air conditioners, but does rate the reliability of the top brands based on a large survey of its members.
 FurnaceCompare.com has the largest selection of user reviews that we spotted.
 Together, these and other sources enabled us to choose top central air conditioners that combine efficiency, durability, strong warranties and quiet operation.

 Elsewhere in this report:

 Types of Air Conditioners: The differences between split systems, mini split systems, heat pumps and more are discussed.
 Energy ratings and why they matter are discussed as well.

 Brands vs. Brands: Which central air conditioner brands are most likely to please, and which are most like to disappoint -- and why -- are discussed.
 Top brands and series are named.